 Enable Decryption in Policy

 Web Filtering Proxy enables HTTPS decryption and inspection per filtering policy.
-This allows for more flexible decryption settings and greatly simplifies user group membership in the organization.
+This allows for more flexible decryption settings and greatly simplifies filtering management per user or group in large organizations.

 To enable the decryption, open Admin UI, select your policy and click Configure Settings menu item on the right.

 Select the Decryption tab and switch Decryption Mode combobox to Decrypt Always.